Abstraction in Java

 Q. Why do we need Interface?

-A: To expose the third party API
+A: To expose the third party APIQ.
+Why not constructor?

-Q. As an interface has abstract method, how will you use the abstract method of interface?
+A: In interface it will not get called by using super by using hierarchyQ.
+As an interface has abstract method, how will you use the abstract method of interface?

-A: Implement that method in class, or in other words override methods, and then create object of that class and call all methods
+A: Implement that method in class, or in other words override methods, and then create object of that class and call all methodsQ.
+Have you ever used others third party API code?

 A:Yes, they have their Interface and API and we can use that.